 - spring.ldap.username: The username the tool uses when accessing Active Directory.

 - spring.ldap.password: The password the tool uses when accessing Active Directory.

 - spring.ldap.user.group: The full DN for a user group.
 If this value is empty, users from all groups will be synced to Zoom.
 If you specify a DN for a user group, only members in the specified group will be synced to Zoom.
+Set it to empty if you do not want to filter users by group.
 This value is empty by default.

 - ldap.user.deleted.base: The base folder location to search for deleted items.The default is: CN=Deleted Objects,DC=devdc,DC=com.
 Update the DC values to reflect the environment.

 - ldap.test.dn: A value that you can use to test a single DN.
 Specify CN=<value> with the short dn for the test user.
 This test user must be a known good user in your Active Directory system because it tests that Active Directory can be successfully accessed.
 This user is included (in addition to users specified in spring.ldap.base) when you run the full command.